imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 The content of these items is defined by the [task element](../modelling/process.html#Workflow_Properties) in your workflow model.

 The following list of items are so called 'index-items'.
-THese items are indexed by the _LuceneService_ without using an analyzer.
+These items are indexed by the _LuceneService_ without using an analyzer.
+S

 	$modelversion, $taskid, $workitemid, $uniqueidref, type, $writeaccess, $modified,$created, $creator,
 	$editor, $lasteditor, $workflowgroup, $workflowstatus, txtname, owner, txtworkitemref, $uniqueidsource,
 	$uniqueidversions, $lasttask,$lastevent, $lasteventdate

-_Index-Items_ can be used in a search term.

-    (type:"workitem") and ($modelversion:"1.0.0")

-You will find more information how to query a result set in the section [Full-Text-Search](queries.html).
+The values can be used for searching and sorting.
+Find more information how to query a result set in the section [Full-Text-Search](queries.html).

 ### Store Documents